Asynchronous API

 async check_vulnerabilities(package_name: str | None = None, requirements_file: str | None = None, extra_args: List[str] | None = None) Tuple[bool, str][source]

-Async vulnerability check using pip-audit.
+Async vulnerability check with visual feedback.

 async pipmaster.async_package_manager.async_install(package: str, **kwargs: Any) bool[source]